 Since the introduction of Find My iPhone over a decade ago, Apple has made it possible to Find My Nearly Everything.
-The current ecosystem encompasses people, Apple devices, and low-power, long-life trackers.
+The current ecosystem encompasses people, Apple devices, and low-power, long-life trackers, with apps available for iOS, iPadOS, macOS, watchOS, and on iCloud.com.
 Take Control of Find My and AirTags takes you through the many parts of Find My so you can configure and refine how you and your stuff is tracked and shared.

 The book looks at three different kinds of tracking:

 - People: Learn how to share your location safely, follow others who let you, and send and receive notifications about arrivals and departures.